 But to get a good framing for this shot, I had to move the buildings halfway onto the street, otherwise either the foreground objects would not be visible or Coyote would be too far away.
 In the game you don’t notice, but looking at it from another angle reveals that they’re way too close together.

 Another example of fake geometry is the cellar of the saloon.
 The asset package with the buildings didn’t include any kind of underground locations, so I had to build it myself.
-So, behind the row of fake buildings in the street is a collection of grey cubes that houses the cellar scene.
+So, behind the row of fake buildings in the street, out of sight of the cameras, is a collection of grey cubes that forms the cellar scene.

-When the player clicks on the saloon’s cellar door, he is instantly teleported to the doorframe of this fake cellar (good thing I decided to do a fade between locations, right??).
-I decorated the walls with pieces of roof from other buildings, and filled it with objects from the saloon.
+I decorated the walls with pieces of roof tile from other buildings, and filled it with objects from the saloon area.

-I think those are all the interesting tricks in this one.
+I can tinker with this stuff all day, but those were the main tricks I used for this one.
 If you have more questions about how I did something, let me know in the comments!